adib070/HipstersShop/README.md

 - [Minikube](https://minikube.sigs.k8s.io/docs/start/) (optional - see Local Cluster)

 ## Steps to run on Kubernetes
-1. Get the checkout of Kubernete_Addon branch
+1. Get the checkout of k8s_Addon branch
 2. Open the terminal and go to Hipstershop folder.
 Execute following command.

      ```sh